In this article I will explain with an example, how to Send

 Possible Errors

-The following error occurs when you try to send email using Gmail credentials in your ASP.Net MVC application.
+The following error occurs when you try to send email using Gmail credentials in your application.

 The SMTP server requires a secure connection or the client was not authenticated.
 The server response was: 5.5.1 Authentication Required.
 Learn more at